Advertisement

 Can RSV damage the heart?

-RSV infections can also cause cardiovascular disease to get worse.
-Research has also found that severe RSV infections may cause cardiovascular damage—meaning some people develop cardiovascular problems following a severe illness caused by RSV.
-Cardiovascular complications have also been associated with severe infections caused by influenza (better known as the flu) and COVID-19.
+RSV infections can cause cardiovascular disease to worsen.
+Severe RSV infections may even lead to cardiovascular damage, meaning some people develop heart and/or blood vessel problems following a severe illness caused by RSV.
+Cardiovascular complications have also been linked to severe infections caused by influenza (the flu) and COVID-19.

 Take steps to protect yourself against infections from RSV and other respiratory illnesses.
 Wash your hands (and use hand sanitizer when you can’t), avoid close contact with people who are sick, and stay up to date on vaccinations.